nickytonline/source.nickytonline.github.io/src/pages/blog/2019-11-22-evaluating-the-new-microsoft-edge.md

 In the end I found this too annoying and reverted back to using Brave browser on my mobile.

 I will just end with this.
 The new Microsoft Edge is still in Beta, so the annoyances and errors I mention above will probably get sorted out.
-In the meantime,I am going to Tweet them this post to provide them with my constructive feedback.
+In the meantime, I am going to Tweet them this post to provide them with my constructive feedback.

 https://twitter.com/MicrosoftEdge/status/1181245028280213504